randall86/CO2_sensor_device/README.md

 lcd folder is the source code for the LCD GUI.
 To be used by DGUS programme

 For ESP32 software, both CO2_device and libraries are needed

+Bluetooth device name should be changed according to the device using this code in setup "SerialBT.begin("I-Breath3");"